 2.1.3 Variance in Vote 10 – Grants and contributions

-The increase of $28.6 million in Vote 10 – Grants and contributions is related to a year-over-year increase in the 2017-18 Main Estimates which is attributed to the increase in projected costs of the grant to compensate members of the RCMP for injuries received in the performance of their duties, as a result of increases in the number of Members receiving disability pension awards and the annual increases due to the indexation of disability pension benefits.
+The increase of $30.1 million in Grants and contributions authorities is related to changes in the 2018-19 Main Estimates for projected costs of the grant to compensate members of the RCMP for injuries received in the performance of their duties.
+The increase is as a result of a higher number of Members receiving disability pension awards and the indexation of disability pension benefits.

 2.1.4 Variance in Budgetary statutory authorities

-The decrease in budgetary statutory authorities of $37.8 million is related to a decrease of $38.6 million in the 2017-18 Main Estimates and is primarily associated to the decrease in Employee Benefit Plan costs due to a change in the rate used to calculate Employee Benefit Plan costs government wide.
-The decrease is partially offset by a minor increase in the proceeds collected from the disposal of Crown assets.
+The increase in budgetary statutory authorities of $22.8 million in the 2018-19 Main Estimates is primarily related to an increase of $24.1 million in Employee Benefit Plan costs related to new initiatives and a change in the rate used to calculate Employee Benefit Plan costs government wide.
+These increases are offset by reduction in funding for the Pension Continuation Act (PCA) statutory grant ($1.8 million) as there are fewer recipients and a minor decrease in the proceeds collected from the disposal of Crown assets ($0.3 million).